 Sharing your information with brokers

+We will undertake this processing under a legitimate business interest.
 If you were introduced to us by a broker we will give them your contact details and sufficient information to help them with their accounting and administration.
-Brokers and Introducers may use this information to contact you about products and services unless you have asked them not to do so.
+Brokers and Introducers sometimes use your information that you provided to them initially to contact you about products and services unless you have asked them directly not to do so.

 Sharing your information to assist with asset buying or selling

-Provident may in the future wish to sell, transfer or merge part or all of its business assets or to acquire a business.
-If so, they may disclose your personal information to a potential buyer, merger partner or seller so long as they agree to keep it confidential and to use it only to consider the potential transaction.
+We will undertake this processing under a legitimate business interest.
+Satsuma may in the future wish to sell, transfer or merge part or all of its business assets or to acquire a business.
+If so, we sometimes disclose your personal information to a potential buyer, merger partner or seller so long as they agree to keep it confidential and to use it only to consider the potential transaction.

 Recording phone calls